-On the second and fourth Wednesday from April 14 to May 26, 2021, the Guana Tolomato Mantanzas National Estuarine Research Reserve (GTMNERR) will host Guided Exploration Hikes.
+On the first Saturday of the month, the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) will host Guided Exploration Hikes.

 During the hikes, guests learn about the cultural history of the Guana Peninsula, as well as the natural biodiversity of the research reserve.